 - Glinda has a Romantic Two-Girl Friendship with Elphaba that is so strong that even decades later she's distraught at the memory of Elphaba's death.
 Word of God later confirmed that Glinda loved Elphaba romantically.
 Glinda's in a Sexless Marriage that's for money and show more than anything.
 She has passing mentions that she might be attracted to Fiyero, but that never goes anywhere.

 - Elphaba's relationship with Glinda is more ambiguous.
 It's never clarified if her feelings were as strong as Glinda's were for her.

-- Anthropomorphic Animals: The Animals of Oz are a unique case.
+- Animal Anthropomorphism Tropes: The Animals of Oz are a unique case.
 They can go between walking on all fours or on their hind legs and wear clothes, but they don't have anthropomorphic hands - in the first book Dillamond has to ask Glinda to give his ticket lying in the overhead to the conductor since he can't do it himself.
 Dr. Dillamond laments that other animals with cloven hooves are excluded from Shiz since they can't hold pencils; he only got his university position because his grandmothers paid for a teacher to privately tutor him and take dictation for him at his exams - the Wizard's Animal Bans stop other Animals from following Dillamond's example.

 - Call a Rabbit a "Smeerp": This is used occasionally.
 Examples include "tsebras" instead of zebras and "crocodrilos" (which is similar to the Spanish "cocodrilo") instead of crocodiles.
 Robots are also referred to as "tiktok creatures".